Jydp07/Jydp07/README.md

-- 👋 Hi, I’m @Jydp07
+- 👋 Hi, I’m @Jaydeep Katva
-- 👀 I’m interested in ...
+- 👀 I’m interested in Flutter, Java, Dart
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Flutter projects
-- 📫 How to reach me ...
+- 📫 How to reach me jaydeepkatva0@gmail.com

 <!---
 Jydp07/Jydp07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.